fabern/LWFBrook90.jl/examples/scripts/main_with_isotopes.md

 # Example isotope simulation
-This script illustrates a script that runs a isotope simulation.
+This notebook illustrates a script that runs a isotope simulation.

 ## Loading of the package LWFBrook90 and other dependencies: